Containers on the HPC systems#

 %runscript

-The resulting image will be based on the Ubuntu Xenial Xerus distribution (16.04).
+The resulting image will be based on Ubuntu 22.04.
 Once it is bootstrapped, the command in the %post section of the definition file will be executed.
 For this example, the Grace plotting package will be installed.

 Note

 This example is intended to illustrate that very old software that is no longer maintained can successfully be run on modern infrastructure.
-It is by no means intended to encourage you to start using Grace.
+It is not intended to encourage you to use Grace in this container.

 Apptainer definition files are very flexible.
 For more details, we refer you to the documentation on Apptainer Definition Files.